borntofrappe/game-development/Games/Picross/README.md

 ```

 The idea is to show six digits, for the hours, minutes and seconds.
 All separated by a colon character and showing always two digits: `hh:mm:ss`.

+## Gameplay

+In `PlayState`, the idea is to have the level in between two surfaces:

+- a rectangle to provide a background

+- a grid of squares to hide the level, and give the opportunity to the player to fill the larger structure following the surrounding suggestions

+As the player selects a cell, the overlayed grid is filled with dark-blue squares, dark-blue crosses.
+In the moment the squares match the structure of the underlying level, the game finally ends by removing the overlay itself.
+This works as a quick way to remove the crosses and show the final solution.

+_Please note_: the background layer can be included in the level class, but provides a less then flexible default.
+Consider for instance when the levels are used in the selection screen; in this situation, the background is more of a distraction than a helpful visual.